There are 368,000 Google searches a month for affect vs effect – Houston, we have a problem.

 Because affect is a verb, it is placed after the subject and can be used in all tenses.

 So it will be written as affect, affects, affected or affecting.
-It is commonly used in the passive voice.
+You have perhaps commonly used affect as a verb in the passive voice.
 The game was affected by bad weather.

 The word effect is a noun meaning the result, so it always takes an article.
 Either an, the, or the zero article when it is plural.
 An effect, the effect, effects.